 - Do not avoid negotiating or changing the wording of clauses because you are scared of offending or annoying the investor.
 They will be a lot more annoyed if you start backing out on things three months later, once the draft comprehensive agreements are on the table.

 - Although your business is precious to you, avoid taking an emotional, defensive or entitled tone when making comments on the term sheet or discussing it with the investor.
 Your tone and manner make a big impression on the investor and their attorneys.
-Keep it professional and respectful, or the investor and their attorneys could become negatively pre-disposed to you.
+Keep it professional and respectful, or the investor and their attorneys could become negatively predisposed towards you.

 Sarah has a BA from Stellenbosch and a BA Hons and LLB from UCT.
 She was admitted as an attorney in early 2010 after having completed her articles at ENS.
 She worked as an associate in ENS’ corporate commercial department for two years, before leaving to focus on her commercial practice.
 Sarah joined Caveat in 2012 and specialises in M&A work.